-But remember that for this you need a larger audience or at least one with active followers who like and comment on your posts.
-For this, you need to read the next step carefully:
+But remember that for the above methods, you need a larger audience or at least one with active followers who like and comment on your posts.
+To achieve an engaging audience, you need to read the next step carefully:

 Remember that social media is not about you but about your audience.
-How do you keep the communication with them?
-Besides answering their direct messages and comments, do you use captions which talk to them?
+How do you maintain communication with them?
+Besides answering their direct messages and comments, do you use captions that talk to them?
 How likely is it for your followers to get addicted to your Instagram posts?